How is Visitation Decided?

 see how they react to the schedule.
 If you notice that it is not working

-to the court.
-Courts understand that family life is constantly changing,
+modification request to the court.
+Courts understand that family life is constantly

-so in most cases they are willing to make an adjustment.
-Supplying proof
+changing, so in most cases they are willing to make an adjustment.
+Supplying

-that this modification is in your child's best interest is all that
+proof that this modification is in your child's best interest is all

 If you and your former spouse are in the midst of creating a visitation